dineshbali18/GDP-2/README.md

 Introduce a long-term financial goal planning tool where users can set goals such as purchasing a house or saving for retirement.\
 Allow users to create multiple goals with specific timeframes and target amounts.\
 Provide progress tracking and suggest strategies to meet these goals, such as increasing savings or cutting expenses.\

+**Data Export and Integration**\
+**CSV and PDF Export**: Users can export financial data, including transaction history, budget summaries, and savings goals, into CSV and PDF formats for easy sharing and external analysis.\
+**Third-party App Integration**: The app provides APIs that allow users to synchronize financial data with third-party tools like spreadsheet applications or tax preparation software for seamless integration.\
+**Automated Data Backup**: Regular, secure backups of financial data are supported, with options for integration into cloud storage services such as Google Drive or Dropbox for data retention and recovery.